EricEricEricJin/ECE539-Group-Project/proposal/proposal.md

 - `xxm_mixed`

-    There are also long (not splitted, ~150min each) videos in which a person sometimes talks and sometimes sings.
+    There are also long (not splitted, ~150min each) videos in which a person (same person as in `xxm_splitted`) sometimes talks and sometimes sings.
 There are human-labeled timestamps of starts of each singing in the description of the video.
 These descriptions are crawled down, parsed using regular expression, and stored in hour,min,sec format as below (one video maps to one CSV file).
 They are used to test and score the performance of our final program.
     ```csv
     $ cat crawler/label/BV1134y1g7qX.csv
     0, 19, 11